Jim Michaels

+Michaels next moved into the role of a post-production supervisor for Studio 5-B and Pee Wee's Playhouse.

 Michaels subsequently moved into television production, eventually producing the NBC series Midnight Caller and Reasonable Doubts.
-Michaels other series included; Charlie Grace for ABC; Turks, The Guardian and Dr. Vegas for CBS; Odyssey 5; for Showtime; and Lois & Clark: The New Adventures of Superman.
+Michaels' other series included: Charlie Grace for ABC; Turks, The Guardian and Dr. Vegas for CBS; Odyssey 5 for Showtime; and Lois & Clark: The New Adventures of Superman.
 Michaels is a member of the Producers Guild of America, Directors Guild of America, Screen Actors Guild, the Academy of Television Arts & Sciences, American Film Institute and has guest lectured at the Academy of Art, UCLA and NYU.
-Michaels worked with Ali LeRoi and Chris Rock producing the television series Everybody Hates Chris for all four seasons, and joined the production team at Supernatural for the 2009–2020 seasons.
+Michaels worked with Ali LeRoi and Chris Rock to produce the television series Everybody Hates Chris for all four seasons, and joined the production team at Supernatural for the 2009–2020 seasons.